 Lures used for fishing freshwater fish are available in various sizes, types, colors and shapes to choose from.
 The majority of lures made for freshwater fishing are meant for the bass fishing market.
 However, other fish species such as perch, crappie, northern pike, walleye and muskellunge can be caught using artificial lures.

 Whereas some lures are passed by time, starting off as ‘hot’ or ‘new’ and eventually being forgotten, others have stood the test of time.
-The latter have become popular among anglers for decades.
+The latter has become popular among anglers for decades.
 A good fisherman has a large tackle box with all sorts of lure, but know exactly what to use in any given situation.

 Here’s a short, but detailed guide on how to choose the right freshwater fishing lure for your unique fishing expedition and the type of fish you intend to catch (you can use a decent fish finder to find them, and if you don’t have one yet, definitely read our top fish finder reviews):

 Matching Different Types of Lure to the Right Fish Species